magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-layout-xml.md

 {% include install/first-steps-cli.html %}

 <h2 id="config-cli-xml-overview">Overview of layout XML conversion</h2>
-When XML schema are updated, you should update your layout XML files to match the new schema.
+When XML schema are updated, you should update your layout XML files to match the new Extensible Stylesheet Language Transformations (XSLT) stylesheet.
 This command enables you to perform these updates.

 For more information about layout XML files, see: